Combining Experimental and Cosmological Constraints on Heavy Neutrinos: Direct searches for heavy neutrinos

 Bounds from searches for LNV signals (e.g. same-sign dileptons) only apply to Majorana particles.

 \paragraph{Two mass-degenerate $N_I$} - If two of the $M_I$ are very similar, then it might not be possible to resolve them experimentally.
 One has to distinguish two qualitatively different cases.

 If the mass splitting is smaller than the experimental resolution, but still much bigger than the widths of the $N_I$ resonances, then they are two well-separated mass eigenstates.
 The $N_I$ are, however, not produced as mass eigenstates, but in the flavour basis where $F$ is diagonal.
 These two states can undergo coherent oscillations within the experimental setup.
 The phase of these oscillations as a function of distance $d$ can be estimated as $\phi(d)=d\frac{M_I^2-M_J^2}{2E}$, where $E$ is the particle energy.
 If $l$ is the detector length, then coherent effects can be neglected if $\phi=l \frac{ \delta M^2}{4 E} \gg1$, which is the case for most of the parameter space.
 The observed rate in peak searches would be simply the sum of rates for all $N_I$ within a given mass bin, i.e.\ one would constrain $\sum_I U_{\alpha I}^2$ (sum over all $N_I$ in that mass bin) instead of $U_{\alpha I}^2$.
-If the special case that two $N_I$ form a pseudo-Dirac spinor, then this amounts simply to a factor $2$ because $U_{\alpha I}^2=U_{\alpha J}^2$ in that limit, see (\ref{equalcouplings}).
+If the limit that two $N_I$ form a pseudo-Dirac spinor, then this amounts simply to a factor $2$ because $U_{\alpha I}^2=U_{\alpha J}^2$ in that limit, see (\ref{equalcouplings}).
 In addition to $M_I-M_J\rightarrow 0$, this requires a symmetry in $F$ that can be realised by sending some $|{\rm Im}\omega_{ij}|\rightarrow \infty$.
 This limit is technically natural because it leads to a conserved lepton number.
+The question to which degree one can distinguish Dirac, Majorana and pseudo-Dirac particles can be distinguished experimentally has e.g. been studied in Refs.~\cite{Dib:2016wge,Dib:2015oka,Anamiati:2016uxp}.
+However, in these works the contribution to $M_N$ from the coupling to the Higgs field has been neglected \cite{Drewes:2016jae}.

 If the mass splitting is comparable to the width or smaller, then interference terms are important.
 In this case we are not aware of any simple way to interpret the results from beam dump experiments derived under the assumption $n=1$.
 In general, one would expect a suppression of lepton number violating signals due to the existence of an approximately conserved lepton number.
 We do not treat this case in the present work.